Updated:

 and tracking of allowances are done through national electronic registers.

-The sectors covered are energy, iron, cement, glass, ceramics, pulp,
+sectors covered are energy, iron, cement, glass, ceramics, pulp, paper,

 and board.

-The total number of allowances given or auctioned is each year reduced with
+Every year, the total number of allowances given or auctioned is reduced with

 1.74% compared with the previous year.